scottyschup/ruby-curriculum/projects/tic-tac-toe-ai.md

 `is_winning_node?` is a little sophisticated, it doesn't fit under DFS or BFS.
 That's okay; you'll have to figure out the proper recursion.

 Another note: when building the game tree, if you do not trim it, it could take upwards of 10 minutes (if not more).
 Think of ways to reduce branching.
 For example, if there is a winning move one could make, there is no way they would choose any other move.

+One more thing...: make sure to request a code review from your TA once you can build a game tree.